topheman/webassembly-component-model-experiments/README.md

 - the build tasks called on the rust side are `just *-release` (release mode)
 - it doesn't start the vite dev server, it builds the static files in the `dist` directory

-You can then run `npm run preview:web-host` to preview the build.
+You can then run `npm run web-host:preview` to preview the build.

 ## Developer experience